Hiring at MIT

 If you're an MIT hiring manager, this robust guide to hiring non-academic employees has been developed just for you.

-From ensuring bias-free job postings to creating requisitions, conducting diversity outreach, screening, and interviewing, we’re ready to help you source oustanding candidates in an equitable and effective way.
+From ensuring bias-free job postings to creating requisitions, conducting diversity outreach, screening, and interviewing, we’re ready to help you source outstanding candidates in an equitable and effective way.
 When you’re ready to extend an offer and onboard a new employee, we have resources for that too.

-Getting started
+Getting Started

 Hiring for a critical position?
 We can help.